21 Indian Ocean Facts : You Might Not Know

 The Indian Ocean Has Some Tectonic Plate Boundaries

-The basin of the Indian Ocean was formed due to the break up of the supercontinent Gondwanaland.
-This happened around 180 million years ago.
+The Indian Ocean basin was formed when the supercontinent Gondwanaland broke up around 180 million years ago.
 The Indian subcontinent started moving northward 125 million years ago, much closer to Eurasia.

 Around 53 million years ago, Africa moved towards the west, and Australia separated from Antarctica.